 SparkShorts: A collection of new Pixar shorts will be available at launch.

-Disney’s “Signature Collection” — Snow White and the Seven Dwarfs, Beauty and the Beast, Pinocchio, Bambi, The Lion King, Lady and the Tramp, Peter Pan, and The Little Mermaid — will be available at launch, as will many, many more classic Disney titles, like Frozen, Hercules, A Goofy Movie, Pirates of the Caribbean, and Tron.
+Disney’s “Signature Collection” — Snow White and the Seven Dwarfs, Beauty and the Beast, Pinocchio, Bambi, The Lion King, Lady and the Tramp, Peter Pan, and The Little Mermaid — will be available at launch, as will many, many more classic Disney titles, such as Frozen, Hercules, A Goofy Movie, Pirates of the Caribbean, and Tron.

 OTHER MOVIES AND SHOWS